History of Gingerbread House Day

-National Gingerbread House Day Activities
+Gingerbread House Day Activities

-1. Bake gingerbread from scratch
+Bake a gingerbread house from scratch

 Gingerbread dough is surprisingly easy to make.
 You might need to run to the store for the spices (ground ginger, cinnamon, and cloves) and molasses (another key ingredient), but we’re willing to bet almost everything else is already in your pantry.
 The hardest part is appropriately measuring out the walls and roof for your gingerbread house before you bake them.
 If you have extra dough, why not make some gingerbread men and women to go along with it?

-2. Host a gingerbread house competition
+Host a gingerbread house competition

-3. Wash it down with a gingerbread latte
+Wash it down with a gingerbread latte

-Epic Gingerbread Houses You Could (Almost) Live In
+Epic Gingerbread Houses You Could (Almost) Live In[rid-view id="135145"]

-Why We Love National Gingerbread House Day
+Why We Love Gingerbread House Day

-A. It has fairy tale origins
+It has fairy tale origins

 People in Europe had been eating gingerbread for centuries, but we can thank the Brothers Grimm for the popularity of gingerbread houses.
-They published Hansel and Gretel in the 19thcentury—remember that one?
+They published Hansel and Gretel in the 19th century—remember that one?
 It’s the fairy tale where a witch lures the brother and sister into captivity in her house made out of gingerbread and candy, and then tries to fatten them up to eat them (spoiler alert: they escape!)
-The story became immensely popular in Germany, and people started baking gingerbread houses at the holidays as a result.
+The story became immensely popular in Germany, and people started baking gingerbread houses during the holidays as a result.

-B. It brings out your inner child
+It brings out your inner child

 There’s nothing like a good old-fashioned arts and crafts project to make you feel like a kid again.
 And that’s even more true when the materials for your crafting are a) edible and b) chock full of sugar.
 Throw in the childlike excitement that comes out in people of all ages around the holidays?
 That’s the trifecta right there.

-C. Plus: ginger is good for you, right?
+Plus: ginger is good for you, right?

 The main flavor in gingerbread is, duh, ginger.
 It’s what gives gingerbread that warm holiday taste and subtly spicy kick.
 Ginger also happens to have a whole host of health benefits: it can help with indigestion or nausea, is anti-inflammatory, and might even lower cholesterol levels, lower heart disease risk factors, and have some cancer-fighting properties.
-Sure, it’s probably better to eat it on its own, but it’s the holidays—we won’t tell.
+Sure, it’s probably better to eat it on its own, but it’s the holidays!
+We won’t tell.